The Best Oven Baked Crispy Chicken

 Note: Baking times vary as chicken cuts vary in size.
 My chicken cuts were on the smaller side, so my total baking time was roughly 30 minutes.
 Don’t worry if you overcook the thighs, brined dark meat chicken is very forgiving and still tastes great even if it’s overcooked!
 Below is what the chicken looks like after its finished cooking.

 This chicken can sit for 15 minutes before serving, as the flavors meld and it doesn’t have to be hot to be enjoyed, so don’t stress on the timing of dinner.
 It’s also AMAZING cold!

 That’s it!
 Pretty easy right?
 We love serving this chicken up with popovers, our favorite kale or arugula salad, sautéed green beans and shallots, sautéed broccolini and shallots.
 The popovers are amazing dipped in the leftover chicken coating!

 Got leftovers?
 This chicken makes for awesome leftovers!
 I wrap a few pieces of cold chicken in some parchment paper and then wrap that with aluminum foil, toss it in the kid’s lunches with some leftover kale salad or seasonal fruit!

 You can also re-heat the chicken in a 250-degree oven till warm.
 If the leftover chicken’s coating gets soggy, just place it under the broiler for a few minutes to crisp up again.

-I paired a leftover drumstick with an arugula salad with heirloom tomatoes, chickpeas, sunflower seeds, hemp seeds, roasted beets and sweet potato tossed in my healthy hemp seed dressing (the bomb.com)!
+I paired a leftover drumstick with an arugula salad with heirloom tomatoes, chickpeas, sunflower seeds, hemp seeds, roasted beets and sweet potato tossed in my healthy hemp seed dressing.
 Leftovers rock!
-Amazing dinner!